eclubs-manager/telegram-To-discord/README.md

 # Starting Script (Read Before Trying To Use!):
 --------------------------------------------------------------------------------------------------------------------------------------
-pip install python
+pip install python \n
-pip install discord
+pip install discord  \n

 Please make sure to use the latest Python version.
 (Recommended)